 So you have killed them again, huh?
-Here, 5 of the most common mistakes succulent newbies are making and how to get those beauties to thrive.
+Here are 5 of the most common mistakes succulent newbies make and how to get those beauties to thrive.

 1. Placing Them in a Poorly Lit Area

 The natural light of a plant's native habitat is perhaps the most challenging environmental variable to emulate indoors.
-We have an easier time with common houseplants.
-Many are native to tropical jungles and accustomed to the shifting periods of shade and sun that happen in your home.
-But if you put a plant that is used to experiencing a full 12 hours out in the broiling hot sun on an east-facing sill, you are begging for failure.
+Of course, we have an easier time with common houseplants.
+Many are native to tropical jungles and accustomed to the shifting periods of shade and sun in your home.
+But if you put a plant used to experiencing a full 12 hours out in the broiling hot sun on an east-facing sill, you are begging for failure.

 2. Not Watering Them Enough

 The Chihuahuan Desert gets a little over 9 inches (22.5 cm) of rain annually, a drop in the bucket compared to what the verdant landscapes most of us call home receive.
 In the desert, however, when it rains, it pours.
-To make your own desert-dweller happy, try to emulate the rainfall patterns native to its home habitat.
+To make your desert-dweller happy, emulate the rainfall patterns native to its home habitat.
 Do not treat your cacti with a trickle; turn on the taps and let loose a deluge.
 All succulents benefit from a complete soaking until water comes out of the bottom of the pot.
 For succulents, wait until the soil is bone dry to water again.

 3. Using a Standard Potting Soil

-Most potted plants come in a standard soil mix that works for almost every plant, from ferns to fiddle-leaf figs. The problem: succulents are designed to withstand one of the most extreme environments on planet earth, so standard potting soil just will not cut it.
-Once you get your succulent baby home, change its soil to a desert-dweller mix, combining half potting soil with something inorganic like perlite.
-This well-draining, low-nutrient soil will work for most succulents.
+Most potted plants come in a standard soil mix that works for almost every plant, from ferns to fiddle-leaf figs. The problem: succulents are designed to withstand one of the most extreme environments on Earth, so standard potting soil will not cut it.
+Once you get your succulent home, change its soil to a desert-dweller mix, combining half-potting soil with something inorganic like perlite.
+This well-draining low-nutrient soil will work for most succulents.